paulehoffman/dns-delegation/charter.md

 TODO: less limitation just between signaling between the parent and resolver

-TODO: remove encrypted from "encrypted transport" to concentrate on other beneficial

 TODO: document to list mechanisms for parent zone -- get text from Geoff

 TODO: better describe that there doesn't need to be three documents and one combined one instead